propertyhive/WP-Property-Hive/README.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-PropertyHive is estate agency software for WordPress.
-Use it to simply market you properties on the website, or expand the features through additional add-ons
+PropertyHive is estate agency software for WP.
+Use it to market your properties on the website, or expand the features through additional add-ons

 == Description ==